HelioPower: Helio Micro Utility and Acquisition of Greenzu, Inc.

 In 2008, Helio Micro-Utility developed the Helio Green Energy Fund with CitiBank for non-profit corporations and affordable housing communities.

-On August 20, 2013 HelioPower officially acquired Greenzu, Inc., a national provider of solar finance solutions for commercial and non-profit customers.
+On August 20, 2013, HelioPower officially acquired Greenzu, Inc., a national provider of solar finance solutions for commercial and non-profit customers.

 The acquisition expanded HelioPower's suite of energy financing products.

 Solar Water Funding Alliance

-On May 28, 2014, HelioPower partnered with Panasonic Eco Solutions North America (Panasonic) and its strategic partner Coronal Group to create the Solar Water Funding Alliance, a multi-million-dollar effort focused solely on developing, building, financing and managing solar PV installations for California's water agencies.
+On May 28, 2014, HelioPower partnered with Panasonic Eco Solutions North America (Panasonic) and Its strategic partner Coronal Group to create the Solar Water Funding Alliance, a multi-million-dollar effort focused solely on developing, building, financing and managing solar PV installations for California's water agencies.
 Recognizing the urgent need among water agencies to reduce expenses, this alliance enables these agencies to save significantly on their electric bill by converting to photovoltaic solar energy with zero upfront costs.
-As a result, water agencies are able to transfer the money they were paying the electric companies back into water projects to help their own ratepayers.
+As a result, water agencies can transfer the money they were paying the electric companies back into water projects to help their ratepayers.